fugue/regula/README.md

 The second part is a Rego framework that:

--   Merges resource info from `planned_values` and `configuration` in the terrraform plan into a more conveniently accessible format.
+-   Merges resource info from `planned_values` and `configuration` in the terraform plan into a more conveniently accessible format.
 -   Looks for [rules](#regula-rules) and executes them.
 -   Creates a report with the results of all rules and a [control mapping](#compliance-controls-vs-rules) in the output.